Exilit/libsignet/README.md

 Dependencies:
 libcommon

-Dependencies need to be in a common folder with the project.
+Folder libsignet should be in the same folder as the dependencies.

 NOTE: